PaddyMcGlone/codemcglone.github.io/_posts/2019-07-27-IEP-CodeImprovement.markdown

 ---
 ## Right, what is this all about?

-In a nutshell, the information Expert Principal states if you are writing a new method in your application, rather than placing it within a bloated service or controller, you should place the method where the properties used within the method are defined.
+In a nutshell, the Information Expert Principal states if you are writing a new method in your application, rather than placing it within a bloated service or controller, you should place the method where the properties used within the method are defined.

 ## Lets look at some code
 Below is a really simple controller and a helper method known as process van.
 Please ignore the fact that this is poor ASP.Net code as the controller is not only managing and directing the request, but also performing validation.

-// The VehicleController Post method
 [HttpPost]
 public ActionResult ProcessVan(Van model)
 {